create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### *mfColorObjectName* = new **MFColor** (*[SFColor, SFColor, ...]*)

 The creation method can be passed 0 or more SFColor-valued expressions to initialize the elements of the array.

 ### Properties

+#### **length**

+An integer containing the number of elements in the array.
+Assigning an integer to length changes the number of elements in the array.

+### Common Methods

+### Methods

+None

+## MFColorRGBA Object

+The MFColorRGBA object corresponds to a X3D MFColorRGBA field.
+It is used to store a one-dimensional array of SFColorRGBA objects.
+Individual elements of the array can be referenced using the standard C-style dereferencing operator (e.g. *mfColorObjectName*[*index*], where *index* is an integer-valued expression with 0<=*index* length and length is the number of elements in the array).
+Assigning to an element with *index* > length results in the array being dynamically expanded to contain length elements.
+All elements not explicitly initialized are set to SFColorRGBA (0, 0, 0, 0).

+### Instance Creation Method(s)

+#### *mfColorRGBAObjectName* = new **MFColorRGBA** (*[SFColorRGBA, SFColorRGBA, ...]*)

+The creation method can be passed 0 or more SFColorRGBA-valued expressions to initialize the elements of the array.

+### Properties